inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Coding Standards, Testing, and Code Quality:

+### Coding Standards:
-- **Coding Standards**: The code follows PEP 8 guidelines for Python code style and formatting.
+The code follows PEP 8 guidelines for Python code style and formatting.
 Variable names are descriptive, functions are appropriately named, and indentation is consistent.
+### Testing:
-- **Testing**: Unit tests are implemented using the `unittest` module to ensure the correctness of the application's functionality.
+Unit tests are implemented using the `unittest` module to ensure the correctness of the application's functionality.
 Tests cover critical parts of the application such as routing and template rendering.